(99907) 1989 VA

-' (provisional designation ') is a very eccentric, stony asteroid and near-Earth object, approximately 1 kilometer in diameter.
+' is a very eccentric, stony asteroid and near-Earth object, approximately 1 kilometer in diameter.
 It was discovered on 2 November 1989, by American astronomer couple Carolyn and Eugene Shoemaker and Canadian astronomer David Levy at the Palomar Observatory on Mount Palomar, California.

 Orbit and classification

 It is a member of the Aten asteroid, a subgroup of near-Earth objects that are located in the zone of influence of Venus.
 It has frequent, relatively close encounters with the Earth, as its minimum orbit intersection distance (MOID) is 0.16 AU or about 23 million kilometers.
 It was the eighth Aten asteroid discovered.
 Since then the number of Atens has grown to about one thousand known bodies.